Open-Source-Studio-at-ITP/Final-Projects/proposal-presentation.md

 ## Presentation

 Here are some guidelines for your final project proposal presentation.
-Note that even if you are creating an new open source project (rather than contributing to an existing one), you can frame your proposal as a specific set of goals that is part of a larger initiative.
+Note that even if you are creating an new open source project (rather than contributing to an existing one), you can frame your proposal as a specific set of goals that are part of a larger initiative.

 Your presentation should take ~5 minutes and will invetiably be less detailed [than your proposal](proposal-template.md).
 Practice what you want to say and show, highlighting only key elements.
 For example: